Reuben27/Tech-Meet-2021/README.md

 2. Run the following code to install Streamlit (It is an open source python library that we have used to integrate the model with UI): <br>
 `pip install streamlit`
 4. Clone this [repository](https://github.com/Reuben27/Tech-Meet-2021) in your local system.
-5. Download the saved models for different types of split into validation sets from [here](https://drive.google.com/drive/folders/1UKzvVVbGQmNWUxUzGlzk0ABMG1Xbvmz6?usp=sharing) (The folder name is `saves`).
+5. Download the saved models for different types of split into validation sets from [here](https://drive.google.com/drive/folders/1UKzvVVbGQmNWUxUzGlzk0ABMG1Xbvmz6?usp=sharing) (Put all five directories in a folder `saves`).
 6. Move this `saves` folder in the root directory of the cloned repository in your system.
 7. Download the validation datasets from here: [Test_final](https://drive.google.com/file/d/14NTQmkHsTPMXQC86hgAPFDbQ2fULLLDg/view?usp=sharing), [Test_final_2](https://drive.google.com/file/d/13dWBaCmOG_FcHH4d5GvuRRcC8iLnKYsC/view?usp=sharing).
 8. Exctract these two directories `Test_final` and `Test_final_2` in the root directory of the cloned repository in your system.